-Confronted by the violence experienced by children in Timor-Leste, in 2004 Sierra James and Leilani Elliot, together with the support of Joana dos Santos Camoes, started Ba Futuru.
+Confronted by the violence experienced by children in Timor-Leste, in 2004 Leilani Elliott (previously Danielle Ujvari) and Sierra James , together with the support of Joana dos Santos Camoes, started NGO Ba Futuru.

 Since 2004 Ba Futuru has focused on protecting children, reducing violence and inspiring young learners